azoth-lang/azoth.language.design/type-variables.md

 fully determines the type in question.
 The associated type is not specific to any one instance.
 Generic type parameters are essentially parameters to the constructor and specific to each instance.

+**Addendum**: But even in C#, static members have access to generic parameters so is it correct to think of generic parameters as parameters to the constructor?

 For example, in a red-green tree, the type of the red node that corresponds to any green node is a property of the node type.
 This also explains why associated types can be accessed as properties of type they are on (e.g. *`ConcreteGreenNode`*`.RedNode`).
 It is hard to find good examples online